svthalia/Reaxit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: You want something new
 title: ''
-labels: feature
+labels: 'feature, priority: low'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Is your feature request related to a problem?
+Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Describe the solution you'd like
-A clear and concise description of what you want to happen.
+A clear and concise high-level description of what you want to happen.

-**Additional context**
+### Motivation
+A clear and concise motivation why we should consider implementing this.

+### Describe alternatives you've considered
+A clear and concise description of any alternative solutions or features you've considered.

+### Additional context
 Add any other context or screenshots about the feature request here.